TheDGOfficial/DarkAddons/README.md

 # Note

 This mod is mainly created for personal use by me and is currently not released in any mainstream platform like Modrinth or CurseForge and does not yet have any official Discord server for support and/or communication.
-If you want to go ahead to using it you can still do so by the GitHub Releases section, but keep in mind that support might be limited and features that myself use will be prioritized in development.
+If you want to go ahead to using it you can still do so by the [GitHub Releases](https://github.com/TheDGOfficial/DarkAddons/releases) section, but keep in mind that support might be limited and features that myself use will be prioritized in development.

 # Dependencies

 DarkAddons currently requires the Skytils mod as a dependency to function, your game will likely crash without it.
 This due to keeping the JAR size small, deduplicating classes and not having to reinvent the wheel.
 The mod uses Utils classes, APIs and libraries bundled by Skytils for the reasons mentioned earlier.

+# Features

+For higlighted features of the mod with some screenshots, click [here](https://github.com/TheDGOfficial/DarkAddons/blob/main/HIGHLIGHTED_FEATURES.md).
+Keep in mind this list is not exhaustive and will only show higlighted features.
+You can access the feature toggles by typing /darkaddons and navigating the config.
+The HUD elements are also edited from the same command.
+If you have any questions, create a [Discussion](https://github.com/TheDGOfficial/DarkAddons/discussions) or an [Issue](https://github.com/TheDGOfficial/DarkAddons/issues).